Improving education and access to schools in South Africa

 About the program

-Since 2006, Caritas Australia has been directly supporting CIE's orphaned and vulnerable children program which is now in 23 Catholic schools in three provinces of South Africa – Limpopo, Free State and North West.
-The overall purpose of the program is to provide integrated care and support for these children.
-The program seeks to ensure that:
+From 2006, Caritas Australia directly supported Catholic Institute of Education's orphaned and vulnerable children program across three provinces of South Africa – Limpopo, Free State and North West.
+The overall purpose of the program was to provide integrated care and support for these children.
+The program sought to ensure that:

-- School communities are able to provide quality education to all children at school
+- School communities were able to provide quality education to all children at school.

-- School communities are able to address some of the basic school related needs, including nutritional needs of orphans and vulnerable children in their schools.
+- School communities were able to address some of the basic school related needs, including nutritional needs of orphans and vulnerable children in their schools.

 Christina, 17, is a Year 12 high school student and lives in a village in Mentz.
 She tells her story.